 I would also recommend picking up some books for freelancers that can help you learn some skills from the experts.

 The question that every freelancer starts with and the one that can stop people from even getting started.
 Even if you’re completely new to your freelance business, you can find your first clients.

 While you’re waiting for SEO to kick in with your new website, as it can take a while to rank, cold pitching is the best way to get started.

 If you have any warm leads from people you have worked with previously, go to those first before trying out these steps.

-- As this is a numbers game, you need to actively get yourself out there and in front of brands.
+- As this is a numbers game, you need to get yourself out there and in front of brands actively.
 Start by searching for your industry keyword on Twitter and LinkedIn by using the search bar and start connecting with people and brands people and brands.

 Scour Google for companies that you know you can help out.
 Aim for 50 – 100 clients on your list and find their email addresses.
 Avoid the generic email address and try to find the marketing manager or relevant person to your industry.
 You can use hunter-io if you’re struggling to find the right email address.

 - Send a two to three-paragraph email – keep it concise and to the point.
 Include any evidence you have about great work you’ve done for clients, what conversions your work has led to etc.